5 Kubernetes Features You Absolutely Must Use

 Kubernetes has a number of tools in place for autonomously balancing loads both internally and externally.
 There is not a one-size-fits-all approach to load balancing; the process differs greatly based on the amount of traffic, the nature of the application, the amount of servers in a datacenter, as well as their capabilities, and other factors.
 Kubernetes comes equipped to address a wide range of diverse needs.

 Load balancing as a Kubernetes feature uses sophisticated service discovery technology to automatically recognize unfamiliar services without the need to manually configure the application to accommodate them.
-Kubernetes gives Pods unique IP addresses, and a consistent DNS name for a set of Pods, and can load-balance across them.
+Kubernetes gives Pods unique IP addresses and a consistent DNS name for a set of Pods, and can load-balance across them.

-Desired State Declaration
+3. Desired State Declaration

 Another capability of Kubernetes is the possibility of running as a declarative model.
-With desired state declaration, admins define what they need from an application or what state it should default to, and Kubernetes runs in the background to maintain that state.
+With a desired state declaration, admins define what they need from an application or what state it should default to, and Kubernetes runs in the background to maintain that state.

 Desired state declaration can act as a sort of disaster recovery measure built into Kubernetes.
 When failures occur, Kubernetes works to restore the application to the declared state.